Can I extend my Working Holiday work permit?

 A word of caution:

-Because immigration consultants/lawyers are not familiar with the rules and special requirements of this IEC work permit, many will advice people to apply for a fake extension.
-This is considered illegal advice and should be reported to the College of Immigration and Citizenship Consultants.
+Because many immigration consultants and lawyers are unfamiliar with the rules and specific requirements of the IEC work permit, they often advise clients to submit a fake extension application.
+However, this is illegal advice and should be reported to the College of Immigration and Citizenship Consultants.

-In general, a work permit application must always be based on a program or pathway, for example the LMIA work permit category, the LMIA exempt work permit category, permanent residency, etc. If it was this easy to apply for a blank open work permit based on nothing, many temporary workers would go this route.
-But it is not.
+Generally speaking, every work permit application must be tied to a specific program or pathway, such as the LMIA work permit category, an LMIA-exempt category, or a permanent residency stream.
+If it were truly possible to apply for a blank open work permit without meeting any criteria, many temporary workers would do so.
+However, this is not the case.

-If you deliberately try to circumvent the rules and send a fake extension application, you will have intentionally submitted a false, incomplete application that could have consequences.
-When you receive the refusal letter, you will be out of status (illegal status) retroactively on the date your work permit expired.
+If you deliberately try to bypass the rules by submitting a fake extension, you are intentionally submitting a false and incomplete application.
+Consequently, this could lead to serious consequences.
+Once you receive the refusal letter, you will be out of status, retroactively from the date your original work permit expired.

 If the extension application is rejected (incomplete), it is as if the application was never submitted, and the applicant is in status until their existing temporary resident status expires.